parkerbv/parkerbv.github.io./README.md

 # parkerbv.github.io.
-I was able to create and edit this file only through the web browser version this seems very strange but i can see the benefits of using github down the line
+My name is Parker Alan Heerick Bradshaw and my email is pabradshaw@my.waketech.edu My account is very new and there is not much to it quite yet The repository seems very janky and I was only able to edit it by using the desk top version I had to  clone the repository into githubs personal space rather than my own hard drive